PedroGaya/hellblazers/content/gm-rules/04-challenges.md

 1. **_Assign a task pool_** (4d, 6d, 8d) for its tenacity.
 2. **_Add traits_** (1 or 2) that shape the situation.
 Skip the obvious _(storm is windy)_ and highlight what matters _(strong winds are blinding)_.
 Keep them brief and evocative.
 3. **_List short, punchy moves_** (2 or 3) with flexible interpretations.
 These are examples, not limits.
-You can spend tension to trigger them, or trigger these when an impact move is prompted by something else.
+You can trigger them like any other impact move.
-4. Define a fail state, a specific trigger that prevents that challenge from being accomplished.
+4. **Define a fail state**, a specific trigger that prevents that challenge from being accomplished.
 Avoid obvious outcomes _(dying in a fight)_ and focus on what creates suspense and drama _(breaking a code of honor)_.
 Players should know the fail state unless mystery is part of the fun — and even then, make it clear one is in play.

 **Note**: _Not all of these parts are needed for a challenge._